Diamko94/rentals1/Business-rules.md

 ## Line-item Independence

 - Each Line-item has its own lifecycle independent of other Line-items
-- Status transitions of one Line-item do not affect others
 - Financial calculations are performed per Line-item
+- Each Line-item might have one active Repair_ticked corresponding to Unit

 ## Unit